Chapter 12:

 Yasmin looks at her and the bag of many catalogs inside.

 "Do you want to come with me?
-I have some tasks around the city, better than reading catalogs."
+I have some tasks around the city, maybe a job will catch your attention."

 The wind carried some sand with it, making her squint.

 "Sand storms are quite usual here, these are your friends."
-Yasmin hands her a wide glasses.
+Yasmin handed her a wide goggles like glasses.

 They looked at each other.